phantomcyber/splunk-soar-sdk/docs/app_structure/pyproject.toml.md

 It can be [used as usual](https://packaging.python.org/en/latest/guides/writing-pyproject-toml/) when building python packages.
 For the purposes of the SOAR app development, we are also using poetry with this file for managing the dev environment and dependencies.
-Additionally, the file contains section (table) with meta information needed for generating the [SOAR App Manifest](/pyproject.toml.html#soar-app-information-table).
+Additionally, the file contains section (table) with meta information needed for generating the [SOAR App Manifest](#soar-app-information-table).

 The file contents provide:
 - basic application info (e.g. name, version, description)
 - dependencies - which SDK uses for building the app dependency wheels
-- soar app Manifest information - the data required for creating the app Manifest (e.g. appid, type )
+- SOAR app manifest information - the data required for creating the app manifest (e.g. appid, type )

 Here's the example file contents for starting app: